clxcommunications/sdk-xms-python/README.rst

 Using
 -----

-The SDK is packaged using Setuptools_ and is available in the PyPI_ repository under the name sdk-xms_.
+The SDK is packaged using setuptools_ and is available in the PyPI_ repository under the name sdk-xms_.

 .. _Setuptools: https://pypi.python.org/pypi/setuptools/